gmihaiescu/docker/seqware_full/README.md

 There are two ways of getting the image:
 * as a developer, you can build the image using the docker file
-* as a user, download the image from S3
+* as a user, download the image from Docker Hub

 ### Building the image